lean-mind/savvily-book-converter-python/docs/code-block.md

 # Code block

-Code block are being configurated [listing package](https://texdoc.org/serve/listings.pdf/0)
+Code block are being rendered using the [listings package](https://texdoc.org/serve/listings.pdf/0)

-All information in web related with code blocks is finding as `listings`.
+When searching for documentation or information regarding code blocks, please use the keyword `listings` and thank us later.

 ## Define colors